 After serving locally as Supervisor of Elections (1964), and Clerk of the Circuit Court (1966), Marjorie Holt was elected to congress, holding the position until 1987.
 She was the first Republican woman in Maryland to be elected to Congress.
 She left to continue her law practice and be with her family.

-Although Marjorie Holt was a founding member of the SPRWC, she never served as president or any elected member of the Board.
-She did however, after her political career ended, serve as a board member, providing guidance and direction for the Club and mentoring young women interested in pursuing a political office.
+Although Marjorie Holt was a founding member of the SPRWC, she never served as president or any elected position on the Board.
+She did however serve as a board member, providing guidance and direction for the Club and mentoring young women interested in pursuing a political office.
 She passed away in January 2018 at the age of 97, surrounded by her family.